 - The amount spent and daily averages are the total costs for two adults combined.

-- Our Two-Year Travel Budget does not include costs associated with running our travel blog, insurance, ATM fees or the amount we pay for flights.
+- Our Two-Year Travel Budget does not include costs associated with running our businesses, insurance, fees or the amount we pay for flights.
 So, keep in mind that while these are our daily living costs accrued during travel, they are not all-encompassing of the cost of travel.

 - Our Two-Year Travel Budget is not broken down by country.